timayres/3DL_scripts/README.md

 - [OpenSCAD](http://www.openscad.org/) version 2015.03, C:/Program Files/OpenSCAD
 - [Cygwin](https://www.cygwin.com/), C:/cygwin64 (if different this location needs to be changed in 3DP-generate_apps.bsh, 3DP-generate_apps.cmd & 3DP-remove_apps.cmd)

 __Note that version 1.3.4BETA for 64 bit Windows is required.__ Older versions will mostly work but are missing some key features.
-Most notably, the measure_geometry & measure_topology filters do not work from meshlabserver in older versions (including 1.3.3), so any apps that depend on these will not work.
+Most notably, the measure geometry & measure topology filters do not work from meshlabserver in older versions (including 1.3.3), so any apps that depend on these will not work.

 After installing Cygwin, you can run the file bash/3DP-cyg-install.bsh to automatically install additional dependencies within Cygwin.
-Note that this uses [apt-cyg](https://github.com/transcode-open/apt-cyg)
+Note that this uses [apt-cyg](https://github.com/transcode-open/apt-cyg) to install additional programs.

 ###Linux